Beware the Monolith

 Attack and defense is a constantly evolving game.
 An attack appears and is very successful, followed by a defense which is very successful, followed by the attacker pivoting to a new technique (which is very successful!) and so on.

-We don’t believe there is a known vulnerability in Ghost or IGLA though.
+We don’t believe there is a known vulnerability in any CANbus immobilisers though.
 If there was we’d likely hear about it because it’s not like your average thief on the street is good at keeping secrets.

 So in summary…